PhotoPay/photopay-android/README.md

 ### <a name="addLanguage"></a> Adding new language

 _PhotoPay_ can easily be translated to other languages.
-The `res` folder in `LibRecognizer.aar` archive has folder `values` which contains `strings.xml` - this file contains english strings.
-In order to make e.g. croatian translation, create a folder `values-hr` in your project and put the copy of `strings.xml` inside it (you might need to extract `LibRecognizer.aar` archive to get access to those files).
+The `res` folder in `LibPhotoPay.aar` archive has folder `values` which contains `strings.xml` - this file contains english strings.
+In order to make e.g. croatian translation, create a folder `values-hr` in your project and put the copy of `strings.xml` inside it (you might need to extract `LibPhotoPay.aar` archive to get access to those files).
 Then, open that file and change the english version strings into croatian version.

 ### <a name="stringChanging"></a> Changing strings in the existing language

 To modify an existing string, the best approach would be to:

 1. choose a language which you want to modify.
 For example Croatia ('hr').
-2. find strings.xml in `LibRecognizer.aar` archive folder `res/values-hr`
+2. find strings.xml in `LibPhotoPay.aar` archive folder `res/values-hr`
 3. choose a string key which you want to change.
 For example, ```<string name="PhotoPayHelp">Help</string>```
 4. in your project create a file `strings.xml` in the folder `res/values-hr`, if it doesn't already exist
 5. create an entry in the file with the value for the string which you want.
 For example ```<string name="PhotoPayHelp">Pomoć</string>```